mdarikrayhan/Parallels-Desktop-Crack/readme.md

 Done!
 Enjoy using it!
 ```

-## Troubleshooting
-- **Parallels Desktop application crashes unexpectedly?**
-  - Add a digital signature.
-See the guide: *Adding a Digital Signature*.
-- **pr|_client_app application crashes?**
-  - Go to the Patch folder and run `DisableLibraryValidation`.
-  - Follow the instructions in the terminal.
-- **Patch shows "Operation not permitted"?**
-  - Terminal lacks permissions.
-Go to **System Settings → Privacy & Security** and add Terminal to:
-    - Full Disk Access
-    - App Management
-  - Terminal is located in: `Applications → Utilities → Terminal`.
-- **Patch shows "Read-only"?**
-  - The script can’t access files in the DMG.
-Make sure you copied the Patch folder to the desktop and try again.
-- **Parallels Desktop freezes on launch?**
-  - Enable a VPN.
-Create a VM — Parallels will then work without VPN.
-- **Black screen when starting a VM?**
-  - In the running VM, go to the menu: **Actions → Reset** (equivalent to a PC reboot).
-- **Other issues?**
-  - See the guide: *Common Mac app installation errors*.
-  - For fixes for launching files, applications, and games: Download *Auto Fix*.

 ## Disabling Gatekeeper (macOS)

 Gatekeeper is a macOS security feature that may prevent the patch from running.
 To disable Gatekeeper: